-- Districts must have local board approval to implement innovative courses - Innovative courses may meet state elective credit only - CTE Innovative courses may not be the final course in a coherent sequence for an endorsement - Course requirements must be met without modification - (G) demonstrate the correct use of a biohazard bag; - (H) defend the safety standards implemented by employers and required by statutory agencies in order to provide a safe environment for employees and customers: - (I) research and develop a workplace safety policy for the cosmetology industry; and - (J) identify and examine examples of a breakdown in client protection and universal protection policies in the workplace. - (5) The student examines the rights and responsibilities of a potential employer or employee to identify, abate, and prevent potential occupational hazards.
-The student is expected to: - (A) explain workers' rights relating to the identity and properties of chemicals used at the workplace; - (B) compare the major differences between acute and chronic health effects; - (C) describe various ways to protect oneself from exposure to health hazards; - (D) describe hazards specifically associated with flammable and combustible liquids; - (E) research major material handling hazards, such as inhalation of solvents, skin contact with instruments or equipment, and skin absorption of liquids; - (F) evaluate the types of hazards that exist with unguarded and inadequately guarded machines and equipment; - (G) summarize employer requirements for providing a safety and health program that effectively reduces and prevents employee injury, illness, and fatality; and - (H) analyze activities that can lead to work-related musculoskeletal disorders (MSD) and repeated motion disorders (RMD) injury and illness and modify activities to prevent these disorders. - (6) The student applies academic, technical, and critical-thinking skills to identify and solve an occupational health and safety problem in a real or simulated workplace.
-The student is expected to: - (A) identify and evaluate an observed problem in the workplace; - (B) analyze alternative outcomes or possible solutions to the selected problem;

-- Districts must have local board approval to implement innovative courses - Innovative courses may meet state elective credit only - CTE Innovative courses may not be the final course in a coherent sequence for an endorsement - Course requirements must be met without modification - (C) predict and classify in terms of risk the possible consequences of various outcomes or solutions; - (D) develop an actual or simulated experiment to test the outcome or solution; - (E) adjust the conclusion based on the data collected from the experiment; and - (F) evaluate and choose the best course of action based on the findings and data collected from the experiment.
+- (J) examine current events from the cosmetology industry as reported in print, video, or social media that effectively illustrate a breakdown in client protection and universal protection policies in the workplace. - (5) The student examines the rights and responsibilities of a potential employer or employee to identify, abate, and prevent potential occupational hazards.
+The student is expected to: - (A) outline the rights that workers have to know the identity and properties of chemicals used at their workplace; - (B) compare and contrast the major difference between acute and chronic health effects: - (C) describe various ways to protect oneself from exposure to health hazards; - (D) describe hazards specifically associated with flammable and combustible liquids; - (E) research major material handling hazards; - (F) outline types of hazards that exist with unguarded and inadequately guarded machines and equipment; - (G) summarize employer requirements for providing a safety and health program that effectively reduces and prevents employee injury, illness, and fatality; and - (H) analyze and modify activities that can lead to work-related musculoskeletal disorders (MSD) and repeated motion disorders (RMD) injury and illness. - (6) The student applies academic, technical, and critical-thinking skills to identify and solve an occupational health and safety problem.
+The student is expected to: - (A) assess an observed problem in the workplace; - (B) collaborate to list all alternative outcomes or possible solutions; - (C) predict and rate the possible consequences of each outcome or solution; - (D) develop an actual or simulated experiment to test the outcome or solution; - (E) adjust the conclusion based on the data collected from the experiment; and - (F) evaluate and choose the best course of action based on the findings and data collected from the experiment.